Theory or Hypothesis?

 Running a simulation of the entire universe would require tremendous amounts of energy and a very fast computer.
 Computers as they exist today will not suffice.
 When the time comes, we will need to rely on quantum computers, which are better suited for simulating complex physical systems.
 These are currently under development.

 This could be avoided if each Simulation consumed zero energy.
 If this were the case, then an infinite number of simulations could exist within one another.
 For this to work, Simulations would need to be designed such that overall entropy remains constant over time.
-Reversible computing, an isentropic process, may offer a solution.
+Reversible computing, an isentropic process, may be the solution.

 Information cannot be added to, or removed from, any reversible system.
 The only permissible changes are those which occur within the system itself.
 This means that new information could never be introduced from the outside.